apache/apisix-ingress-controller/docs/en/latest/practices/step-by-step.md

 ## Install APISIX Ingress Controller

 APISIX ingress controller can help you manage your configurations declaratively by using Kubernetes resources.
+Here we will install version 0.5.0.

 Currently, the APISIX ingress controller supports both official Ingress resource or APISIX's CustomResourceDefinitions, which includes ApisixRoute and ApisixUpstream.